andrew-chen-0/adventofcode/README.md

 2. Rename as the appropriate `input.txt` (take a look in the code).
 3. Run the day’s solution.

-Because setups vary a bit across days, check the top of each file (or any per-day notes) for the exact entry point.
 ---

 ## Progress